Mountain Rose River Project

 - Planting native trees and shrubs along eroded or compromised riparian corridors.

-- Removing trash which would otherwise leach chemicals and contaminants into our water supply.
-We remove an average of 300 gallons of garbage from our waterways every year.
+- Removing trash which would otherwise leach chemicals and contaminants into our waterways and groundwater.

-- With the help of our non-profit partners and state agencies, we always include an educational component to our workday, be it a wildflower hike or presentation on local aquatic life.
-This emphasizes the importance of the project and puts it into context.
+- With the help of our non-profit partners and state agencies, we include an educational component to our workday, be it a wildflower hike or presentation on local aquatic life.
+This emphasizes the importance of the project and puts the impact into context.

 - We are enrolled in the ODFW Salmon/Trout Enhancement Program and we assist this agency with fish counts, macroinvertebrate populations, and monitoring river conditions.